-The variables relation\fa and relation\mo are relationship with father and relationship with mother, respectively, which measure a child's closeness to their parents.
+The variables relation_fa and relation_mo are ârelationship with fatherâ and ârelationship with motherâ, respectively, which measure a child's closeness to their parents.
 These are dummy variables, with answers being "not close", "average" and "close" respectively.

-According to the mean values of only\child, only children accounts for 45.6% in the study sample.
+According to the mean values of only_child, only children accounts for 45.6% in the study sample.

 The reproductive age, the ethnicity, and political status of parents are instrumental variables related to their fertility decision (i.e., whether the study participant is an only child).
 The reproductive ages of fathers and mothers range from 14 to 65 years and from 14 to 70 years, respectively.
 Samples that parents' reproductive age is less than 14 are excluded.
 The variables "father's ethnicity" and "mother's ethnicity" relate to Han, Mongolia, Manchu, Hui, Tibetan, Zhuang and other ethnic groups.
-The dummy variables "father's political status" and "mother's political status" relate to Community Party highest education level" relate to the following responses: "illiterate", "primary school", "junior high school", "secondary school/technical school", "vocational high school", "high school", "university college", "university undergraduate" and "graduate and above".
+The dummy variables "father's political status" and "mother's political status" relate to Community Party of China, democratic parties and the general public.
+The variable "parents' highest education level" relate to the following responses: "illiterate", "primary school", "junior high school", "secondary school/technical school", "vocational high school", "high school", "university college", "university undergraduate" and "graduate and above".
 The year of birth of the participants ranges from 1996 to 2002.
-The hukou status at birth (variable hukou\place) includes agri cultural hukou, non-agricultural hukou, resident hukou, and others.
+The hukou status at birth (variable hukou_place) includes agricultural hukou, non-agricultural hukou, resident hukou, and others.